 Carriage driving at HETRA is conducted outdoors.
 Along withenvironment awareness, driving has many physical benefits including improved hand-eye coordination, motor skills, muscular strength, and stability.
 Cognitive skills include sequencing, and right/left discrimination, spatial and directional awareness.

 AN ATMOSPHERE OF LOVE AND SECURITY: In the last several years the use of animals in therapy has sharply increased.
 Experts recognize the significance of the bond formed between man and animal.
-The student is taught not only how to ride, but also how to handle and care for the horse.
-In turn this large warm friendly animal provides a symbol of strength stability and friendship for the student.
+The participant is taught not only how to ride, but also how to handle and care for the horse.
+In turn this large warm friendly animal provides a symbol of strength stability and friendship for the participant.

 Sensory processing refers to the brain’s ability to take in, analyze and respond to information from the body’s five senses.
 The barn environment is a vast set of sensory experiences, including the barn’s noises and smells.
 A horse is a myriad of varying textures; velvety muzzle, coarse mane, smooth body hair, and hard hooves.
 Postural responses are facilitated when working on various barn activities including carrying a bucket with grooming tools, bending to brush a horse’s knee, placing the saddle on the horse or riding.